vidyun-ai/Fetch_assessment/README.md

 # Fetch Assessment

-This project is designed to retrieve data from a specified JSON, organize, quality check and email stakeholders
+This project is designed to retrieve data from a specified JSON, organize, quality check, and email stakeholders

 ## Installation